swedishvegan/complax/README.md

 start program {

-    output test: 'HELLO'  // OK: There is only one pattern with the signature "test: {}" that takes a string as an argument output test: true     // ERROR: Both versions of "test: {}" allow a boolean, so the compiler doesn't know which one you mean
+    output test: "HELLO"  // OK: There is only one pattern with the signature "test: {}" that takes a string as an argument output test: true     // ERROR: Both versions of "test: {}" allow a boolean, so the compiler doesn't know which one you mean

 }